What is endometriosis: causes to recognise

 -

-Psychoactive effect : THC acts directly and powerfully on the CB1 receptor, altering perception, memory, and mood.
-This can exacerbate anxiety, derealization, and feelings of disconnection, especially in patients who are already emotionally or hormonally fragile.
+Psychoactive effect: THC acts directly and massively on the CB1 receptor, altering perception, memory, and mood.
+This can exacerbate anxiety, derealization, and feelings of disconnection, especially in patients already emotionally or hormonally fragile.

 -

-Tolerance induction : Regular THC intake leads to desensitization of the CB1 receptors , requiring increasingly higher doses to achieve the same effect.
-This increases the risk of addiction and a loss of effect over time .
+Tolerance induction: regular THC intake leads to desensitization of CB1 receptors, requiring increasingly higher doses to achieve the same effect.
+This increases the risk of dependence and a loss of effect over time.

 -

-Parasympathetic nervous system deregulation : Endometriosis is associated with an imbalance between the sympathetic (fight/flight) and parasympathetic (rest and recovery) nervous systems.
-THC can inhibit vagal regulation , worsening anxiety, insomnia, and autonomic changes.
+Parasympathetic system weakening: Endometriosis is associated with an imbalance between the sympathetic (fight-or-flight) and parasympathetic (rest-and-digest) systems.
+THC can inhibit vagal regulation, worsening anxiety, insomnia, and autonomic tone alterations.

 -

-Interference on GABA and glutamate : While CBD positively modulates GABA (inhibitory neurotransmitter), THC can alter its balance, promoting neuronal hyperactivity, insomnia, agitation and worsening central sensitization.
+Interference with GABA and glutamate: while CBD positively modulates GABA (an inhibitory neurotransmitter), THC can disrupt its balance, promoting neuronal hyperactivity, insomnia, agitation, and worsening central sensitization.

 -

-Effects on the microbiota : Recent studies suggest that THC may negatively alter the intestinal flora and intestinal permeability , a crucial factor in the context of endometriosis, where the microbiota plays a key role in the immune response and chronic inflammation.
+Effects on the microbiota: Recent studies suggest that THC can negatively alter the intestinal flora and intestinal permeability, a crucial factor in the context of endometriosis, where the microbiota plays a key role in immune response and chronic inflammation.

 -

-Masking, not curative effect : THC can temporarily mask pain, but does not affect the specific receptors that modulate inflammation, nociception, and altered neurotransmission typical of endometriosis.
+Masking, not curative effect: THC can temporarily mask pain, but it does not act on the specific receptors that modulate the inflammation, nociception, and altered neurotransmission typical of endometriosis.

-In conclusion, THC does not represent a modulating therapy , but a temporary sedative with potential medium-long term side effects.
+In conclusion, THC is not a modulating therapy, but a temporary sedative with potential medium to long-term side effects.

-In contrast, isolated CBD works intelligently and selectively on over 65 molecular targets , modulating the systems involved in the disease (pain receptors, inflammation, GABA, serotonin, glutamate, TRPV1, cytokine and immune receptors) without causing tolerance, addiction or cognitive alterations .
+In contrast, isolated CBD works intelligently and selectively on over 65 molecular targets, modulating the systems involved in the disease (pain receptors, inflammation, GABA, serotonin, glutamate, TRPV1, cytokine and immune receptors) without causing tolerance, dependence, or cognitive alterations.

-For this reason, CBD isolate is currently the safest, most physiological, and sustainable approach to managing endometriosis symptoms.
+For this reason, isolated CBD is currently the safest, most physiological, and sustainable approach in managing endometriosis symptoms.

 Tests and diagnosis for endometriosis

-What tests are available to determine if you have endometriosis?
+What tests are there to find out if you have endometriosis?

-Diagnosing endometriosis can be difficult , because the symptoms are often confused with other conditions (such as IBS, cystitis, recurrent vaginitis).
+Diagnosing endometriosis can be difficult, as symptoms are often confused with other conditions (such as IBS, cystitis, recurrent vaginitis).

-Early diagnosis is essential to avoid chronicity and permanent damage .
+Early diagnosis is crucial to avoid chronicization and permanent damage.

 The main diagnostic tools are: